dongxingning/SHA-GCL-for-SGG/README.md

 ## Pretrained Models

 For VG dataset, the pretrained object detector we used is provided by [Scene-Graph-Benchmark](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch), you can download it from [this link](https://onedrive.live.com/embed?cid=22376FFAD72C4B64&resid=22376FFAD72C4B64%21779870&authkey=AH5CPVb9g5E67iQ).
 For GQA dataset, we pretrained a new object detector, you can get it from [this link](https://1drv.ms/u/s!AjK8-t5JiDT1kxBfihou2smfXFV9?e=VtyoR7).
-However, we recommend you to pretrain a new one on GQA since we do not pretrain it for multiple times to choose the best model.
+However, we recommend you to pretrain a new one on GQA since we do not pretrain it for multiple times to choose the best pre-trained model for extracting offline region-level features.

 ## Perform training on Scene Graph Generation